divishaaajain/OnTrack-Backend/README.md

 # OnTrack-Backend
 A Node.js application for managing an online shop, featuring CRUD operations for products, user authentication with JWT, and MongoDB integration.

-# OnTrack-Backend

-A Node.js application for managing an online shop, featuring CRUD operations for products, user authentication with JWT, and MongoDB integration.

 ## Installation

 1. Clone this repository into your local system.